-In conclusion, if you’re visiting San Diego you don’t want to miss Balboa Park, it’s a true gem and it’s considered the heart of San Diego.
-I hope you enjoyed my “Insider’s guide to Balboa Park” and gained some insight into your visit.
+In conclusion, if you’re visiting San Diego you simply can’t miss Balboa Park, it’s a true gem and it’s considered the heart of San Diego.
+I hope you enjoyed my “Insider’s guide to Balboa Park” and gained some insight into your visit!

 Finally, if you’re traveling to San Diego, you don’t want to miss my Ultimate San Diego Travel Guide!
 As always, drop any questions in the comments below and I’d be happy to answer them.

 pin this post for later!